-a.
-Companies whose shares are listed on regulated markets in Italy and abroad;

-b.
-Other companies, Italian or international, whose shares are not listed on regulated markets but that have assets exceeding 1000 million euro and/or revenues in excess of 1,700 million euro, based on their latest approved accounts.
+- i.
+Companies whose shares are listed on regulated markets in Italy and abroad; - ii.
+Other companies, Italian or international, whose shares are not listed on regulated markets but that have assets exceeding 1,000 million euros and/or revenues in excess of 1,700 million euros, based on their latest approved accounts.